Screenshot from 2023-05-19 16-54-20.png

-Our group studies the structure and function of complex ecosystems.
-We focus on biodiversity in all of its aspects, with a particular emphasis on how small-scale interactions affect broad-scale biodiversity.
+Our group studies the structure and function of complex ecological communities.
+We focus on biodiversity in all its aspects, with a particular emphasis on how small-scale interactions affect broad-scale biodiversity across forest ecosystems.
 Our research combines novel computational, theoretical, and statistical approaches to help overcome the complexity found in natural communities, with the core aim of making testable predictions about novel communities and future ecosystems.

-We’re located at the People & Nature Lab at University College London’s East Campus, part of the Center for Biodiversity and Environment Research (CBER) within the Department of Genetics, Evolution and Environment.
+We’re located at the People & Nature Lab at University College London’s East Campus, part of the Centre for Biodiversity and Environment Research (CBER) within the Department of Genetics, Evolution and Environment.

 Dr. Daniel Maynard